slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Givers have to set limits because takers rarely do."
 -- Henry Ford [1863]*

 > *"I was always ashamed to take.
 So I gave.
 It was not a virtue.
-It was a desguise."
+It was a disguise."
 -- Anais Nin [1903]*

 > *"Attention is the rarest and purest form of generosity."